-Finally, the p-process (Arnould 1976; Woosley & Howard 1978; Meyer 1994; Arnould & Goriely 2003) is thought to take place in the hydrostatic oxygen- and neon-burning shells of massive stars (Arnould 1976; Rauscher et al. 2002), during core-collapse supernovae (CCSNe; Rayet et al. 1995), or during type Ia supernovae (Travaglio et al. 2015).
-The pprocess occurs through combinations of (γ,n) , (γ,p) , and (γ, α) reactions affecting pre-existing s- or r-nuclides.
-The pprocess provides a possible explanation for the neutron-deficient nuclides in Solar System abundances (e.g. Arnould & Goriely 2003; Lugaro et al. 2016).
-Some discrepancies remain, how-ever.
-In particular, 92,94 Mo and 96,98 Ru p-isotopes are systematically underproduced (Rayet et al. 1995; Arnould & Goriely 2003, 2020, their Fig. 22).
+core-collapse supernovae (CCSNe; Rayet et al. 1995), or during type Ia supernovae (Travaglio et al. 2015).
+The p-process occurs through combinations of $(\gamma,n)$ , $(\gamma,p)$ , and $(\gamma,\alpha)$ reactions affecting pre-existing s- or r-nuclides.
+The p-process provides a possible explanation for the neutron-deficient nuclides in Solar System abundances (e.g. Arnould & Goriely 2003; Lugaro et al. 2016).
+Some discrepancies remain, however.
+In particular, Mo and Ru p-isotopes are systematically underproduced (Rayet et al. 1995; Arnould & Goriely 2003, 2020, their Fig. 22).
 This fact motivates the search for alternative or additional ways to produce these nuclides.
-In particular, the so-called pn process, i.e. a proton-poor neutronboosted rp-process, which is encountered during He detonation, has been suggested as a promising nucleosynthesis source (Goriely et al. 2005).
-Such an object is made of a carbon-oxygen white dwarf with a sub-Chandrasekhar mass $(M < 1.4 M{\odot})$ that accumulates a He-rich layer at its surface.
-An alternative site proposed to explain the origin of the Mo and Ru p-nuclei is the p-rich neutrino-driven wind in CCSNe, where antineutrino absorptions in the proton-rich environment produce neutrons that are immediately captured by neutron-deficient nuclei (the vp-process; Fröhlich et al. 2006; Ghosh et al. 2022).
-Recent results of Bliss et al. (2018) suggest that these proton-rich winds can make dominant contributions to the solar abundance of 98Ru, but that additional astrophysical sources are likely required to account for ^{92,94}Mo and 96Ru.
+In particular, the so-called pn process, i.e. a proton-poor neutron-boosted rp-process, which is encountered during He detonation, has been suggested as a promising nucleosynthesis source (Goriely et al. 2005).
+Such an object is made of a carbon-oxygen white dwarf with a sub-Chandrasekhar mass $(M < 1.4M{\odot})$ that accumulates a He-rich layer at its surface.
+An alternative site proposed to explain the origin of the Mo and Ru p-nuclei is the p-rich neutrino-driven wind in CCSNe, where antineutrino absorptions in the protonrich environment produce neutrons that are immediately captured by neutron-deficient nuclei (the vp-process; Fröhlich et al. 2006; Ghosh et al. 2021).
+Recent results of Bliss et al. (2018) suggest that these proton-rich winds can make dominant contributions to the solar abundance of Ru, but that additional astrophysical sources are likely required to account for 92,94Mo and Ru.
 The proton richness of the wind also remains a highly debated question.

-Costa et al. (2000) have shown that an increase in ${}^{22}\text{Ne}(\alpha,n)^{25}\text{Mg}$ reaction during stellar evolution leads to a presupernova seed distribution that can ultimately provide enough ${}^{92.94}\text{Mo}$ and ${}^{96.98}\text{Ru}$ p-isotopes during the explosion.
-Interestingly, the ${}^{22}\text{Ne}(\alpha,n){}^{25}\text{Mg}$ reaction can be naturally boosted in rotating massive stars through additional production of ${}^{22}\text{Ne}$ during core-helium burning (Meynet et al. 2006; Hirschi 2007; Hirschi et al. 2008).
+Costa et al. (2000) have shown that an increase in $^{22}\text{Ne}(\alpha,n)^{25}\text{Mg}$ reaction during stellar evolution leads to a pre-supernova seed distribution that can ultimately provide enough $^{92,94}\text{Mo}$ and $^{96,98}\text{Ru}$ p-isotopes during the explosion.
+Interestingly, the $^{22}\text{Ne}(\alpha,n)^{25}\text{Mg}$ reaction can be naturally boosted in rotating massive stars through additional production of $^{22}\text{Ne}$ during core-helium burning (Meynet et al. 2006; Hirschi 2007; Hirschi et al. 2008).
 The efficiency of the weak s-process is thus significantly boosted if the massive star is rotating (Pignatari et al. 2008; Frischknecht et al. 2016; Choplin et al. 2018; Limongi & Chieffi 2018; Banerjee et al. 2019).
-In rotating massive stars, the pre-supernova distribution of trans-iron elements is therefore different from that in non-rotating massive stars.
-This will impact the p-process that can take place during the explosion of such stars, and which largely depends on the trans-iron seeds before the explosion.
+In ro-